Codecademy/docs/content/cpp/concepts/polymorphism/polymorphism.md

 ---
 Title: 'Polymorphism'
 Description: 'Polymorphism is an important concept of object-oriented programming.
-It simply means more than one form.
-That is, the same entity (function or operator) can behave differently in different scenarios.'
+It means more than one form — the same entity (function or operator) can behave differently in different scenarios.'
 Subjects:
   - 'Computer Science'
   - 'Game Development'
 Tags:
-  - 'Function'
+  - 'Functions'
   - 'Polymorphism'
 CatalogContent:
   - 'learn-c-plus-plus'
   - 'paths/computer-science'
 ---

 Polymorphism is an important concept of object-oriented programming.
-It simply means more than one form.
-That is, the same entity (function or operator) can operate differently under different situations.
+It means more than one form — the same entity (function or operator) can operate differently under different situations.

-In C++, we have two types of polymorphism:
+There are two types of polymorphism in C++:

 - Compile-time polymorphism: This is also called static (or early) binding.
 - Runtime polymorphism: This is also called dynamic (or late) binding.